utribedi/portfolio/README.md

 ### **Graduate Research Assistant**
 **University of Texas at Arlington**
 *Aug 2022 - Dec 2022*
--  Spearheaded research on passenger dwell times at airports.
--  Developed predictive ML models under the mentorship of esteemed professors.
+Passenger dwell time cost benefit analysis research (Under the patronage of): the Department of Homeland Security (DHS), Centre for Accelerating Operational Efficiency (CAOE), University of Arizona, University of Texas at Arlington
+-  Spearheaded the Data Science part of the research by analyzing all possible factors contributing to increase in passenger dwell times at airports across multiple datasets and leveraging them to build predictive ML models under the mentorship of Dr. Ross Maciejewski and Dr. Randy Napier.

 ### **Graduate Teaching Assistant**
 **University of Texas at Arlington**
 *Jan 2022 - Jul 2022*
--  Taught subjects including Advanced Statistics and Systems Analysis.
+-  Teaching course contents: Delivering lectures on specialized topics as the professor may deem necessary in or in absence of the professor.
+-  Preparing course materials: Preparing course materials in the form of power point presentations, handouts, and exam questions.
--  Assisted in grading and course material preparation.
+-  Grading: Helping the professor in evaluating answer sheets and grading.
+-  Subjects: Advanced Statistics, Systems Analysis and Design, Enterprise Resource Planning, Operations and Supply Chain Management.

 ---